uyuni-project/sumaform/README_ADVANCED.md

 The template disk image is the `opensuse151` image used by sumaform and is downloaded when applying the highstate on the virtual host.
 In order to use another or a cached image, use the `hvm_disk_image` variable.
+If the `hvm_disk_image` is set to the empty string, no image will be copied in `/var/testsuite-data/`.
 For example, to use a local image copy it in `salt/virthost/` folder and set `hvm_disk_image = "salt://virthost/imagename.qcow2"`

 ## Turning convenience features off